AKJ7/AKJ7.github.io/_posts/2021-02-25-books-recommendations-2020.md

 A book about mathematical shapes and how they can be operated only with a rule and a compass.
 This book goes through the rigourous theories of analytic and algebraic geometry.
+It was the first to propose the idea of uniting algebra and geometry into a single subject.
+Being groundbreaking for its time, it inspired important work by Leibniz and Newton, and thus important in the creation of Calculus.

 #### Numerical Recipes - Third Edition - William H. Press, Saul A. Teukolsky, ...
 ![Numerical recipes cover](https://upload.wikimedia.org/wikipedia/commons/thumb/8/88/NumericalRecipes3rdEdCover.jpg/350px-NumericalRecipes3rdEdCover.jpg){: w="320" h="240" }

-Collected in this books are very written and interesting mathematical algorithms of diverse order.
+Collected in this books are well written and interesting mathematical algorithms of diverse order in C++.
+It covers a range of topics that include both classical numerical analysis (interpolation, integration, linear algebra, differential equations and so on), signal processing (Fourier methods, filtering), statistical treatment of data, and a few topic in machine learning (hidden Markov model, Support Vector Machine).